b-loo/In-The-Stars-Game/README.md

-Hope you enjoyed this game we made in Unity!
+Hope you enjoy this game we made in Unity!

 Contributors/Collaborators: @zgoldberg22, @PCahill44, @jan116.
 Thank you @lemfn64 for guidance